 As you may already have heard, Google are planning to introduce some new factors into their search engine algorithm which will affect how pages are ranked in the search results.
-This change is happening in May 2021.
+This change was going to happen in May 2021.
+However, on April 19, Google announced that they were delaying the update until mid-June.
+They also stated that the introduction would be gradual and that the 'page-experience' update 'won't play its full role [...] until the end of August'.

 They announced this nearly a year ago in the hope that website owners would start making any changes that were necessary and there is some evidence that this has been happening (Google blog post November 2020).